 Because our response with regards to the feathers in the VS-2 clarity eighty-pointer above was: "About the size of the hair on a gnat's ass."
 To which the client responded by asking: "How big is that?"

 Obviously, we couldn't find a gnat, but here shows the hair on an ant's ass at 20x.
 And with that, we rest our case.
-Click the banner below if you have any other questions.
+Our Concierge Service is happy to answer any questions.